peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 }
 ```

-Or you can enter a question mark followed by the method.
+Or you can enter a question mark followed by the function.

-Example Method Help:
+Example Function Help:

 ```shell
 ? getApi